Jeep Wrangler: Background

-Outwardly strongly resembling the Jeep CJ-7, the first Wrangler, which was formally announced in February 1986 at the 1986 Chicago Auto Show, was based on a new set of design parameters.
-"The product philosophy behind the two vehicles" François Castaing (AMC VP of Product Engineering) explained, "is completely different".
+Outwardly resembling the Jeep CJ-7, the first Wrangler - formally announced in February 1986 at the 1986 Chicago Auto Show - was said to be based on a new set of design parameters.
+"The product philosophy behind the two vehicles", François Castaing (AMC VP of Product Engineering) stated, "is completely different".

-The new car had a wider track, slightly less ground clearance, more comfort, and improved handling.
-The YJ still had leaf spring suspension similar to that of the CJ – however, the springs were wider, and the first Wrangler sported trackbar suspension links and anti-roll bars for improved handling and safety, making it less easy to flip by untrained or unwary drivers.
+The new car had a wider track, slightly less ground clearance, and improved handling, along with additional passenger comfort features.
+The YJ still had leaf spring suspension similar to that of the CJ – however, the springs were wider, and the first Wrangler had trackbar suspension links and anti-roll bars for improved handling and safety, making it less likely to flip by untrained or unwary drivers.

-The Wrangler debuted in 1986 as a new model after the discontinuance of the Jeep CJ series.
-It was revised in 1996, and completely redesigned in 2006.
-In addition to the model's name Wrangler, each model received a designation corresponding to its generation: YJ (1986–1995), TJ (1997–2006), TJU's (commonly known as LJs- 2004–2006 Unlimited models, or YJL, in the Egyptian owner's manual.), JKU (2007–2017 Unlimited models) and JK (2007–2017), and the latest JL model, were introduced for the 2018 model year.
-Foreign military versions of the Wrangler have carried the J8 designation which was initially dubbed TJL when first produced at Arab American Vehicle's Egyptian plant.
+Manufacturing

 Jeep YJ models were manufactured between 1986 and 1995 at Brampton Assembly, and subsequently at the Toledo South Assembly plant.
 A major difference in the 1987–1995 models were the rectangular headlights, which reverted to rounded ones in the TJ and then JK versions.
 In 2006, Wrangler production was moved to Toledo Complex.
 Post-2006 Wranglers were set apart from their predecessors by the angle of the grille.
 In all previous models, the grille was flat and even with the front fenders.
 The newer Wrangler was constructed with a grille that angled out from the top and then continued in a straight line from the midway point, toward the bottom.
 This decreased the hood length while increasing the length of the fenders.
 In more recent models, this angle has been lowered more toward the bottom of the grille.
 In Egypt, the YJ was produced in both short and long-wheelbase versions.
 The extended wheelbase retained the 2-door design and was dubbed LJ (or labeled as YJL in Egypt's Owner's Manual).
-The long-wheelbase continued as TJL (aka J8) inspired the JK's 4-door version.
+The long-wheelbase continued as TJL (aka J8), inspiring the JK's 4-door version.

+Models

+The Wrangler debuted in 1986 as a new model after the discontinuance of the Jeep CJ series.
+It was revised in 1996, and completely redesigned in 2006.
+In addition to the model's name Wrangler, each model received a designation corresponding to its generation: YJ (1986–1995), TJ (1997–2006), JK (2007–2018), and the current JL model.
+Foreign military versions of the Wrangler have carried the J8 designation, which was initially dubbed TJL when first produced at Arab American Vehicle's Egyptian plant.
 The Wrangler-based pickup truck, the Gladiator, began production in 2019 for the 2020 model year.